zgulde/cods/docs/usage.md

 **Prerequisites**

 1. One of
-    - A java web application packaged as a war that can be served by Tomcat.
+    - A java web application with an embedded webserver (e.g. embedded tomcat) packaged as a jar
+    - a node application
     - A static site (optionally with a build step)
 1. For any domain (or subdomain) you want to host on your server, you will need to have the DNS records already configured to point to your server's IP.

-This setup will allow you to host multiple different sites on your server, possibly a mix of static and java-backed sites, and you can even host different domains, or multiple different subdomains.
+This setup will allow you to host multiple different sites on your server, possibly a mix of static and java or node-backed sites, and you can even host different domains, or multiple different subdomains.
 For example, you could setup a java api server at `api.example.com`, and a static site that talks to the api at `example.com`.

 When creating a new site, the `site create` subcommand will check to see if the DNS records for the given domain point to your server.
 You will be given a